The Trading Post

 Most businesses won’t or shouldn’t adopt this level of selectivity.
 But the underlying discipline is generalizable: when your offer depends on cultural capital you do not own, you scale stewardship before you scale reach.
 That philosophy shapes who you invite, how you price, which channels you use and which partners you’re willing to walk away from.

 This philosophy stands in sharp contrast to today’s growth-at-all-costs mindset.
 Global business is obsessed with fast reach - more markets, more users, more impressions.
-But culture doesn’t behave like software.
+But, culture doesn’t behave like software.
 Some of the most powerful products, brands and experiences lose trust the moment they’re scaled without care.
 For leaders expanding across borders, the risk isn’t just dilution, it’s misinterpretation.
 In market‑entry terms, misinterpretation shows up as campaigns that backfire - like Western brands re‑using European ads in Japan that unintentionally violate norms around privacy and modesty - partnerships that never renew, and regulatory or community pushback that quietly stalls expansion.

 This isn’t an argument against growth.

 When experiences are small, unhurried, and relational, people don’t just observe culture, they begin to understand it.
 When experiences are rushed or crowded, meaning flattens and what remains is spectacle.
+A geisha performance viewed from a distance becomes a show.
+Pottery mass-produced for tourism becomes a souvenir.
+Craft experienced without proximity becomes content.

 “I’ll take someone to see an artisan and it’s meant to be an hour and a half.
 And then we end up staying four hours because they’re talking, they’re curious, they’re really there.”